BenDavies1218/layer-zero-course/courses/Oapp-standard/solutions/challenge-02-solution.md

     require(!request.approved, "Already approved");
     require(request.user != address(0), "Invalid request");

-    // 🚨 VULNERABILITY: Uses user and amount from payload, not from stored request! 🚨
+    // 🚨 VULNERABILITY #2: Uses user and amount from payload, not from stored request! 🚨
     // Attacker can specify ANY user and ANY amount in their fake approval! require(balances[user] >= amount, "Insufficient balance");